August 26, 1970 - Women's Strike for Equality

 Union Square, San Francisco

 It turned out to be one of the largest women’s movement rallies in the country that day, but in the lead up to the event we hadn’t known what to expect.
-The San Francisco Chronicle, the city's primary newspaper, had vehemently denounced the event for weeks beforehand and published a scathing editorial condemning the rally hours before it even began.
+The San Francisco Chronicle, the city's primary newspaper, had vehemently denounced the event for weeks beforehand and published a scathing editorial the morning of the event, condemning the rally before it had even begun.

 To our amazement, 2,000 people crammed into the square to hear about the importance of accessible child care, decriminalizing abortion, the toxic intersection of sexism and racism in the lives of women of color, and the need to recognize the contribution lesbians had made in the fight for equality.
-Aileen Hernandez, the newly elected president of NOW, invited men to stand with the Women's Rights Movement in imaging and creating a future with more equality and flexible gender roles.
+W

-As I wove through the crowd with my camera, I caught the eye of other feminists I knew from the women's movement.
-We looked at each other with expressions of wonder.
-It was hard to believe what we were witnessing, such loud cheering and so much support.
+omen in the crowd looked at each other with expressions of wonder.
+It was hard to take in all the cheering and support we were witnessing.
 It felt less like a rally and more of a homecoming.

 PDF opens in new tab.